Skip to main content

 Mathematical Marketplace

-A range of mathematical stalls selling things during the lunch breaks.
-The marketplace will include products from Maths Gear, mathematical jewellery, badges and gifts, and a book table with a selection of titles.
+We'll have a stall selling mathematical things during the lunch breaks, run by the wonderful Qwirkshop.
+The marketplace will also include products from Maths Gear, mathematical jewellery, badges and gifts, and a book table with a selection of titles.
 If you're coming to the event and have any maths-related bits and bobs to sell, or you'd like to add your book to our book stall, please contact the organisers.

 Headshot photos